YashNair88/Speech-to-Text-Dataset/README.md

 ### Audio

-Firstly, I converted the videos to audios in Jupyter Notebook with windows explorer (Since the size of the videos was large while uploading in gdrive).
-Then uploaded the audios in a google drive for accessing it in Colab.
+Firstly, I converted the videos to audio in Jupyter Notebook with windows explorer (Since the size of the videos was large while uploading in Drive).
+Then uploaded the audio to a google drive for accessing it in Colab.

-We then create a bash script for preprocessing the audio files (make sure that the bash script is executable and converted into unix format).
-The bash script converts the audio files to WAV format with 16KHz sampling rate and mono channel format.
-The script takes the audio files, preprocessing is applied and converted into wav format.
-Finally, all the preprocessed audio files is saved.
+We then create a bash script for preprocessing the audio files (make sure that the bash script is executable and converted into Unix format).
+The bash script converts the audio files to WAV format with a 16KHz sampling rate and mono-channel format.
+The script takes the audio files, then the preprocessing is applied and converted into wav format.
+Finally, all the preprocessed audio files are saved.

 ### Transcripts

-The transcripts are also uploaded into the google drive for accessing it in colab.
+The transcripts are also uploaded into google drive for access in Colab.
 The transcripts can also be imported from the NPTEL Website directly using a Python Script.
 I chose this way of accessing the transcripts.

 First, we extract the transcript from all the PDF files in the transcripts folder and save the transcript in a text file.
 We then create a list of all the PDF files in the folder.
 Then, I extracted all the texts from the pdf files.
 We pre-process the text data by converting it to lowercase, removing punctuations, and converting all digits to their spoken form.